jdreux/streamUR/README.md

 StreamUR caches the result of each script access.
 This is important especially as some processors are CPU intensive and take a long time to complete (e.g. `min`).
 If you use StreamUR in production, it is recommended that each resource is accessed at least once after server startup to populate the cache.

+StreamUR will invalidate the cache if it detects that any of the underlying streams have been modified.
+This is useful during development, so that the server does not need to be restarted after each update.

+*Warning: Cache invalidation relies on Node's `fs.watch` method which is currently [not available on all platforms](http://nodejs.org/api/fs.html#fs_fs_watch_filename_options_listener).

 ## License

 Source code is licenced under [The MIT License](https://github.com/jdreux/streamUR/blob/master/LICENSE).